deoxxa/react-in-go/README.md

 using go for the backend.
-It builds upon the [otto](https://github.com/robertkrimen/otto) JavaScript interpreter and my [ottoext](http://fknsrs.biz/p/ottoext) package to provide just enough of a JavaScript environment to support rendering a React application, provided that application uses very few browser APIs durnig its critical render path.
+It builds upon the [otto](https://github.com/robertkrimen/otto) JavaScript interpreter and my [ottoext](http://fknsrs.biz/p/ottoext) package to provide just enough of a JavaScript environment to support rendering a React application, provided that application uses very few browser APIs during its critical render path.

 NOTE: Right now, this project relies on an unmerged patch to otto's interpreter,